openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/js-apis-graphics-drawing.md

 setScale(sx: number, sy: number, px: number, py: number): void

-Sets this matrix as an identity matrix and scales it with the coefficients (sx, sy) at the rotation point (px, py).
+Sets this matrix as an identity matrix and scales it with the coefficients (sx, sy) at the scale point (px, py).

 **System capability**: SystemCapability.Graphics.Drawing